-New Audi e-tron GT: specs, on-sale date and concept review
+New 2020 Audi e-tron GT: specs, price, release date and concept review

-Similar in size to an Audi Q7, the e-tron GT will join the already-revealed e-tron SUV in the Audi range, eventually forming part of a 25-strong line-up of electrified cars carrying the 'e-tron' badge.
+Similar in size to an Audi A7, the e-tron GT will join the e-tron and e-tron Sportback SUVs in the Audi range, eventually forming part of a 25-strong line-up of electrified cars carrying the 'e-tron' badge.

 Around 60% of the e-tron GT's parts under the metal are shared with the Porsche Taycan, with both cars using the same 'J1' platform.
 This includes the dual electric-motor setup, producing 582bhp, which is more than the standard Audi R8 V10 petrol supercar makes.

-As can be expected for an electric car, though, it'll have significantly more torque than its two-door, conventionally powered stablemate.
+As can be expected for an electric car, the GT will have significantly more torque than its two-door, conventionally powered stablemate.

-The GT will do 0-62mph in 3.5 seconds and hit a top speed of 149mph, while the car's 96kWh battery will charge from flat to 80% in only 15-20 minutes – provided a high-speed 350kW charging station is used.
-And with the regenerative braking system turned up to a high level, one-pedal driving should be possible.
+It'll do 0-62mph in 3.5 seconds and hit a top speed of 149mph, while the 96kWh battery will charge from flat to 80% in only 15-20 minutes from a high-speed 350kW charging station.
+And with the regenerative braking system turned up to a high level, single-pedal driving should be possible.

-Accomplished handling is promised due to a low centre of gravity – thanks both to lightweight carbon-fibre panels being used for the doors and roof, as well as the weight of the battery pack being carried low down in the chassis.
+Accomplished handling is promised due to a low centre of gravity, thanks both to lightweight carbon-fibre doors and roof, as well as the weight of the battery pack located low down in the chassis.

-There are expected to be only minor variations between the car seen in our pictures and what eventually goes on sale to the public in 2020.
-The production model will be a five-seater.
+There are expected to be only minor variations between the GT Concept and what eventually goes on sale to the public in.
+The production model will seat five people.

-The Los Angeles show car features racing-style centre-locking wheels, but the road-going version will revert to the traditional five bolts.
+The Los Angeles show car featured motorsport-style centre-locking wheels, but the roadgoing version will revert to the traditional five bolts.
 The wheels' design and 22-inch diameter won't change, though.